 Poker in the Ears - PokerStars Podcast

-It’s hardly surprising that the biggest name in online poker has had a podcast since 2015.
+It’s hardly surprising that the biggest name in real money online poker has had a podcast since 2015.
 Poker in the Ears from PokerStars is presented by James Hartigan and Joe Stapleton, two men who not only know the industry, but also each other inside out.
 Hartigan and Stapleton have been commenting on PokerStars tournaments for years and have a natural chemistry behind the mic.